Your Options If There’s A French Train Strike

 So how would I get to Marseille?
 Here were my options and the problems with some of them:

-1. Take a chance the strike will end before the day I’d need to take the train.
+Take a chance the strike will end before the day I’d need to take the train.

 • It is not possible to choose your language and currency separately.
 If you use their UK site, you’ll pay in pounds (GBP) by default.
 Think about it: you’re in France, charged Euros, but the price is converted to pounds.
 And because you live in Canada or the US, that charge is THEN converted into dollars.
 Imagine the amount of money you’re losing due to the numerous exchange rates.

-5. Fly from Lyon to Marseille
+Option #5: Fly from Lyon to Marseille

-6. Rent a car and drive from Lyon to Marseille
+Option #6: Rent a car and drive from Lyon to Marseille

+I seriously thought about this but then decided not to.
+I would have jet lag and the drive would take a minimum of 3.5 hours.
+There would be the cost of the added car rental, gas, tolls and parking.
 I looked into the cost of parking and it wasn’t cheap (50 Euros) and I didn’t even need a car in Marseille!
 I calculated that the total cost would be about $175 more than taking the train.
 I really didn’t want the hassle of arriving in Marseille and trying to find the parking garage.
 I’ve driven in Marseille and hated it!
+The cost to cancel the Airbnb was only $33 and it was worth it.

-So after considering taking another train, a bus, Blablacar, or renting a car, I decided on a REVISED itinerary.
+So after considering taking another train, a bus, BlaBlaCar, or renting a car, I decided on a NEW itinerary in 2018.
+The cost to cancel the Airbnb was only $33 and it was worth it.

-• Fly into Lyon; rent a car
+• Fly into Lyon; rent a car and drive to the Ardèche

-• Ardeche (Vallon Pont d’Arc) for 3 nights
+• Ardèche (Vallon Pont d’Arc) for 3 nights

 • Murs (Provence) for a week